 - Metadata that can change.
 Examples: descriptions (book, author bio, social media profiles), price, an author photo, subject categories, keywords.

 All eBooks and audiobooks are sold online, and more than half of all print books are sold online.
 Most importantly, virtually all self-published books are sold online.
-Metadata that is accurate and optimized for search engines—most especially Amazon’s search engine—is how readers are able to find what they are searching for.
+Metadata that is accurate and optimized for search engines—especially Amazon’s search engine—is how readers are able to find what they are searching for.

 Inaccurate, out-of-date or poorly written metadata = lost sales opportunities.